-By reallocating the houses within the AONB to these other sites, the VWHDC could comply with Paragraph 116 of the elsewhere outside the designated area, or meeting the need for it in some other way? as it is obvious that the need for it in some other way?
+By reallocating the houses within the AONB to these other sites, or distribute the housing across the western vale, for a 116 of the NPPF?
+The cost of, and scope for, developing elsewhere outside the designated area, or meeting the new the need for housing can easily be met in other ways.